msyatlaus/README-generator/README.md

     # Readme Generator

     ## Description
-      A simple readme generator using node
+      A simple readme generator using node.

     ## Table of Contents
     - [Installation](#installation)